 Day 2: Auckland orientation and Waiheke Island.
 Get to know beautiful Auckland today on an orientation tour.
 Then we’ll get you set up with the essentials for working and living in NZ after the trip is over.
 After this you will hop on the ferry to beautiful Waiheke Island where we’ll explore, cool off in the ocean and enjoy a beach BBQ before heading back to Auckland ready for a night out.

 Day 3: Waitomo, Hobbiton & Rotorua.
 Our first stop today is at the famous glow-worm caves of Waitomo.
 We’ll see the fairy-tale caves by boat - prepare to be amazed by the surreal underground landscape.
 Next stop is Hobbiton.
 Take a tour of the real-life movie set and enjoy a drink at the Green Dragon Inn, before continuing to Rotorua.

 Day 4: Rotorua hot springs.
 Welcome to New Zealand’s thermal wonderland.
 First on the menu is Kerosene Creek, a natural hot spring, then we’ll head to Wai-O-Tapu, a surreal landscape shaped by geo-thermal activity.
 The rest of the afternoon is yours – why not have a go at zorbing?

 Day 5: Rotorua thermal pools and Maori village.
 See more of Rotorua’s volcanic treasures this morning with hot springs, bubbling pools of mud and natural ‘foot spas’.
-This evening, immerse yourself in traditional culture at a Maori village.
+In the afternoon immerse yourself in the traditional culture at a Maori village.

 Day 6: Taupo & sunset sail.
 Make tracks for the lakeside town of Taupo.
 We’re taking a very special sunset sail tonight across Lake Taupo – cameras at the ready!